terraform-viettelidc/terraform-provider-vcloud/website/docs/r/nsxt_global_default_segment_profile_template.html.markdown

 Provides a resource to manage Global Default NSX-T Segment Profile Templates.

-Supported in provider *v3.11+* and VCD 10.4.0+ with NSX-T. Requires System Administrator privileges.
+Supported in provider *v3.11+* and VCLOUD 10.4.0+ with NSX-T. Requires System Administrator privileges.

--> This resource is a singleton - only one configuration exists in entire VCD instance.
+-> This resource is a singleton - only one configuration exists in entire VCLOUD instance.
 Having multiple resource definitions will override each other.

 ## Example Usage